Bletchley Park, the home of Second World War codebreakers, is to become the site of the UK's first National College of Cyber Security.

-Alastair MacWilson, chair of Qufaro and the Institute of Information Security Professionals said: "Our cyber education and innovation landscape is complex, disconnected and incomplete putting us at risk of losing a whole generation of critical talent.
+Alastair MacWilson, chairman of Qufaro and the Institute of Information Security Professionals, said: "Our cyber education and innovation landscape is complex, disconnected and incomplete, putting us at risk of losing a whole generation of critical talent.

 "For those interested in forging a career in cyber, the current pathway is filled with excellent but disparate initiatives - each playing a vital role without offering a truly unified ecosystem of learning and support.
 By connecting what already exists and filling the gaps, Qufaro will make it easier for budding professionals to grow their cyber security skills at every stage of their journey, and contribute more to the sector as a result."

-The college will select "select only the most talented and skilled students" and will combine its syllabus with modules in complementary subjects including maths, computer science and physics.
+The college will select "only the most talented and skilled students" and will combine its syllabus with modules in complementary subjects including maths, computer science and physics.